HannesOberreiter/btree_info/content/en/impressum.md

 Furthermore, btree.at reserves the right to make changes or additions to the information provided.

-Content and structure of this website are protected by copyright
+Content and structure of this website are protected by copyright.

-## Information on online dispute resolution

-Online dispute resolution according to Art.
-14 para.
-1 ODR-VO: The European Commission provides a platform for online dispute resolution (OS), which can be found at [http://ec.europa.eu/consumers/odr/](http://ec.europa.eu/consumers/odr/).